With Nobel Laureate Dr Barry C. Barish attending in person.

 Dr Barry C. Barish

-For the decisive contributions to the detection of gravitational waves
+The Nobel Prize in Physics 2017 for the decisive contributions to the detection of gravitational waves

 Dr Barry Clark Barish is an American experimental physicist and Nobel Laureate.
 He is a Linde Professor of Physics, emeritus at California Institute of Technology and a leading expert on gravitational waves.